MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/schema/spec_v_0_2.md

 - `[l, k, j, i]`

 > [!NOTE]
-> Because the `index_convention` property is a sparse quantity object, no indices may be repeated on different elements.
+> Because the `two_electron_integrals` property is a sparse array quantity object, no indices may be repeated on different elements.
 > In particular, if an element with indices `[i, j, k, l]` is present, no other element may have those indices.